vmware-tanzu/tanzu-dev-portal/content/patterns/deployment/_index.md

  ![img](/images/patterns/deployment/path-to-prod-1.png)

 Each of these areas satisfies different requirements based a particular application's needs.
-For applications like human resource systems, compliance and auditability is crucial, while for a mobile website, continuous integration and rapid deployment are most important.
+For applications like human resource systems, compliance and audit is crucial, while for a mobile website, continuous integration and rapid deployment are most important.

  ![img](/images/patterns/deployment/path-to-prod-2.png)